UKCloud/documentation/articles/openshift/oshift-how-publish-routes-on-multiple-networks.md

 {}
 ```

+So that shows the basic route is now published, which fulfils scenario 1 shown in the diagram above.

+### Scenario 2 - Traffic from the internet and a community network to application-2

-So that shows the basic route is now published - which fulfils the application 1 scenario shown in the diagram above.
-In order to make it appear on the secondary router and achieve the scenario of application 2 we need to label the route appropriately so that its is also exposed on the router-secondary pods.
-By default we setup the secondary routers with a label based route selector of `"router-secondary=true"`.
+To make the route appear on the secondary router and achieve scenario 2, we need to label the route appropriately so that it's also exposed on the `router-secondary` pods.
+By default, we setup the secondary routers with a label based route selector of `"router-secondary=true"`.

-Here we see the route selector label setup on the secondary router - this indicates that this route will publish routes that are labelled with `"router=secondary"`
+Here we see the route selector label setup on the secondary router.
+This indicates that this route will publish routes that are labelled with `"router=secondary"`:

 ```
 $ oc describe dc router-secondary | grep ROUTE_LABELS
       ROUTE_LABELS:                router-secondary=true
 ```

-Now we need to switch back to our application project and make the changes to our application b to meet scenario 2
+Now we need to switch back to our application project and make the changes to our application b to meet scenario 2:

 ```
 $ oc project routersharding
 Now using project "routersharding" on server "https://console.x-y-zzz-abcdef:8443".
 ```

-First we expose the route on the default router as before
+First, we expose the route on the default router as before:

 ```
 $ oc expose svc application-2